zimolzak/psci-resource-proposal/README.md

 solicit feedback on both overall and section-specific form and content.
 Key steps include:

-1. Early in development we will engage stakeholders to reach consensus on the scope and general form of the resource.
+1. Early in development, we will engage stakeholders to reach consensus on the scope and general form of the resource.
 The initial stakeholder meetings will be used to create a "shared mental model" of the resource.

-2. Consistent with a coproduction approach, we will iteratively design a working draft of resource working with small groups of two or three people focusing on (a) the resource as a whole and (b) sections for which specific content expertise is needed (*e.g.*, the "strategy" module).
+2. Consistent with a coproduction approach, we will iteratively design a working draft of the resource, working with small groups of two or three people, focusing on (a) the resource as a whole, and (b) sections for which specific content expertise is needed (*e.g.*, the "strategy" module).
 Teams will include subject matter experts and representative potential organizational users for the resource.